kassane/conan-nana/README.md

 [conan-io](https://conan.io/) recipe for [nana](http://nanapro.org/) gui library
 ====

-Provides version 1.7.0 in both Debug and Release builds.
+Provides version 1.7.2 in both Debug and Release builds.

-Tested on Ubuntu 18.04.
+Tested on Ubuntu 18.04 and ArchLinux.
 Contributions to other platforms and earlier versions are very welcome.

 Usage